-Note for the paper setter: The examiner is required to set nine questions in all.
+The examiner is required to set nine questions in all.
 The first question will be compulsory consisting of five short questions (2 marks each) covering the whole syllabus.
 In addition, eight more questions will be set unit-wise comprising two questions from each of the four units, the students shall be required to attempt five questions in all selecting one question from each unit including the compulsory question.

-- CO1.
-Understand the concept, aims and scope of teacher education in India with its historical perspectives - CO2.
-Know about teaching profession and types of teacher education programmes - CO3.
-Know & explain professional organizations for teachers at various levels - CO3.
-Know about the pre-service teacher education, in-service teacher education, orientation courses and refresher courses.
+- 1. Know the concept aims and scope of teacher education in India with its historical perspectives. - 2.
+Teaching profession and types of teacher education programmes. - 3.
+Development of teacher education curriculum in India. - 4.
+Different competencies essential for a teacher for effective transaction. - 5.
+Research in various areas of teacher education